EdgeTX/edgetx.github.io/docs/index.md

 **Companion Simulator Physical Serial Port Contest**

 Be the first developer to add support for physical serial port connectivity for EdgeTX Companion Simulator for all presently supported OS (MacOS/Linux/Windows) in order to interact with physical peripherals from a simulated radio AUX ports and you will win a Jumper radio (the winner can pick a radio model between Jumper T14, T15, T20, T-ProS in the priced color of his/her choice).
 Contest ends after first successful submission or on midnight 15 October 2024 GMT.
-Full contest details and rules can be found here: [https://edgetx.org/contest_companion_phy_ser](https://edgetx.org/contest_companion_phy_ser)

 ---